-Steve Anderson is the founder and Executive Director of the award winning civic engagement organization OpenMedia.ca.
+Steve Anderson is the founder and Executive Director of the award winning civic engagement organization OpenMedia.
 Steve is a digital policy analyst and open Internet advocate who often appears in national and international media to comment on telecom, surveillance, and copyright policy along with other matters related to internet governance.
 Steve Anderson is also considered a leader in strategies for civic engagement and crowdsourcing.
 His writing has appeared in numerous local and national print and online publications such as The Tyee, the Toronto Star, Ottawa Citizen, and the National Post.
 Steve is a contributing author of the CCPA book "The Internet Tree".
 You can find Steve's blog at http://openmedia.ca/SteveAnderson

-David Christopher is the Communications Manager of OpenMedia.ca and blogs regularly for the organization.
+David Christopher is the Communications Manager of OpenMedia and blogs regularly for the organization.
 He's from the west of Ireland and holds a degree from Trinity College Dublin, where he studied History and Political Science.
 He worked in communications in New Zealand, Northern Ireland and Scotland before moving to Vancouver, Canada.

-Josh Tabish is the Campaigns Coordinator of OpenMedia.ca.
-Josh joined us in 2013 and is passionate about helping those in the struggle for open communication systems.
-Before OpenMedia, he served as Coordinator with the Media Democracy Project at Simon Fraser University (SFU) where he organized the annual Media Democracy Days conference as well as the CounterCulture Speaker Series from 2011-2013.
+Josh Tabish is the Campaigns Manager at OpenMedia.
+He joined OpenMedia in 2013 and is passionate about helping those in the struggle for open communication systems.
+Before OpenMedia, he served as Coordinator with the Media Democracy Project at Simon Fraser University (SFU) where he organized the annual Media Democracy Days conference as well as the CounterCulture Speaker Series.
 He has also been involved in several grassroots media reform initiatives including the inaugural SlutWalk Vancouver in 2011.
 He holds a BA in Communication and Linguistics from SFU.

-Jes Simkin is the Operations & Outreach Coordinator of OpenMedia.ca.
-Jes first joined OpenMedia back in 2011 as an Intern and she’s been hooked on the possibilities for the open and affordable internet ever since.
+Jes Simkin is the Operations & Outreach Coordinator of OpenMedia.
+Jes first joined OpenMedia back in 2011 as an Intern and she’s been hooked on the possibilities for the open internet ever since.
 Jes brings with her experience from both the non-profit and start-up worlds, including volunteer work with the BC Civil Liberties Association.
-She also holds a BA in Political Science from UBC.
+She also studied Political Science at UBC.